Improving DM estimates using low-frequency scattering-broadening estimates: Introduction

 \section{Introduction}

 The precision in the time of arrival (ToA) of a pulsar's radio pulse is determined in part by how bright and sharp the received pulse is.
 Both of these quantities, namely the signal-to-noise ratio (S/N) and the pulse width, are affected by the propagation of the pulsed signal through the ionised interstellar medium (IISM).
 The IISM can impose a frequency-dependent delay on the pulses, which, when added together without proper correction, will make the pulse appear smeared.
 This dispersion is mainly caused by the integrated column density of electrons along the line of sight and is quantified by the Dispersion Measure (DM).
 In addition, electron density inhomogeneities in the IISM encountered along the line of sight lead to multi-path propagation of radio waves, which also broadens the pulse \citep{Rickett_1977}.
-This pulse broadening can be mathematically described as a convolution of the intrinsic pulse profile with a pulse broadening function, such as $\exp(-\phi/\tau_{sc})$, where $\phi$ is the pulse phase and $\tau_{sc}$ is the scatter-broadening time scale in the case of a thin scattering screen.
-Both of these phenomena are time-variable due to the dynamic nature of IISM.
+This pulse broadening can be mathematically described as a convolution of the intrinsic pulse profile with a pulse broadening function, such as $\exp(-\phi/\tau_{sc})$, where $\phi$ is the pulse phase and $\tau_{sc}$ is the scatter-broadening time scale in the case of a thin scattering screen \citep{Williamson1972}.
+Different methods have been proposed in literature in order to obtain the scatter-broadening time scales.
+Several fitting techniques have been used \citep{Lohmer2001, Lohmer2004, Krishnakumar_2015, Krishnakumar_2017, Geyer2017, Krishnakumar_2019} to estimate pulse broadening parameters for a sample of pulsars.
+Multiple works \citep{Bhat2004, Kirsten2019, Young2024} have used techniques based on the \texttt{CLEAN} \citep{Hogbom1974, bcc03} algorithm.
+The scatter-broadening time scales can also be estimated using scintillation bandwidth \citep{Cordes1985}.
+A complementary method uses cyclic spectroscopy (CS) \citep{Demorest2011} to determine the impulse response function of the ISM and thereby estimating pulse broadening times \citep{Walker2013}.

+Both the phenomena, scattering and dispersion, are time-variable due to the dynamic nature of IISM.
 This variation induces a slowly varying chromatic time delay in the ToA measurements.
 The timescale of this stochastic delay is similar to that of the gravitational wave (GW) signature arising from an isotropic stochastic gravitational wave background (SGWB) formed by the random superposition of GWs emitted by an ensemble of super-massive black hole binaries \citep{Burke2019}.
 Hence, the wrong characterisation of this chromatic delay, or the individual pulsar chromatic noise, can lead to the false detection of SGWB \citep{Zic_PPTA_2022}.

 The measurement and characterization of this IISM noise is therefore crucial for experiments, which use a collection of pulsars to observe the GW signal from SGWB~\citep{Srivastava23}.
 These experiments are called pulsar timing arrays (PTAs).
 There are four PTAs, which pool their data as part of the International Pulsar Timing Array consortium \citep[IPTA : ][]{Hobbs2010,verbiest_et_al2016} : the European Pulsar Timing Array \citep[EPTA : ][]{Desvignes_2016, kc2013}, the Indo-Japanese pulsar timing array \citep[InPTA : ][]{JoshiAB+18,joshi_et_al2022,inptadr1}, the North American Nanohertz Observatory for Gravitational Waves \citep[NANOGrav : ][]{McLaughlin2013} and the Parkes Pulsar Timing Array \citep[PPTA : ][]{mhb+2013}.
 Recently, the MeerKAT Pulsar Timing Array \citep[MPTA : ][]{MPTA_2023, bja+2020} and the Chinese Pulsar Timing Array \citep[CPTA: ][]{Lee2016} have also started pulsar timing experiments.